OCA/account-invoicing/account_invoice_company_search/README.rst

 Account Invioce Company Search
 ==============================

-This module extends the functionality of account to search and group by to company.
-The user has to be Multi company.
+This module adds possibility of filtering and grouping by company on invoices.
+The user has to be Multi company

 Installation
 ============